gavinhoward/bc/manuals/bc.md

 The `bc` utility is compliant with the IEEE Std 1003.1-2017 (“POSIX.1-2017”) specification.
-The flags `-efhiqsvVw`, all long options, and the extensions noted above, are extensions to that specification.
+The flags `-efhiqsvVw`, all long options, and the extensions noted above are extensions to that specification.

 ## Authors